MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 * **Scenario**: The developer is trying to send an Adaptive Card to each member of a meeting using a notification bot.
 The bot is able to send the card to the meeting creator but throws an error when trying to send to other members.

 * **Resolution**: The bot can only send Adaptive Cards to users within the host's tenant/organization.
 Add a condition to check if the member's tenantId matches the conversation's tenantId before sending the Adaptive Card.
-This will prevent the bot from attempting to send cards to users outside the host's tenant, thus avoiding the error.
+This prevents the bot from attempting to send cards to users outside the host's tenant, thus avoiding the error.

 * **Source**: [View](https://stackoverflow.com/questions/73114932/invalid-user-identity-in-provided-tenant-when-sending-adaptive-card-to-other-m)